Julie (2006 film): Reception

-Critical and audience reception was largely negative.
 A critic from Rediff.com wrote that "The final product simply lacks the impact of the original".
 A critic from Deccan Herald wrote that "This remake cannot be compared to the original.
 It lacks the original’s intensity and tempo".
 On the contrary, a critic from Chitraloka.com wrote that "The subject of 'Juilie' is still prevalent in our society.
 That is why we recommend this film to watch".